Reference

 Overview

 This grammar reference applies to migration scripts used for schema and data migrations in Kinotic.
-Migration scripts use a SQL dialect designed for Elasticsearch index management and data operations.
+Migration scripts use a SQL dialect designed for schema and data management.

 All statements must end with a semicolon (;).
 Identifiers must start with a letter or underscore and can contain letters, numbers, and underscores.
 Strings are enclosed in single quotes ('...').